 “It was one of the best meals we overate… the fact that we remember it it with such queer clarity must mean that it had other reasons for being important.
 I suppose that happens at least once to every human.
 I hope so.”
 M. F. K. Fisher, The Gastronomical Me

 We connect with stories in so many ways.
-Marketing a service or being successful during an interview is often because you tell your story or stories in a way that connect to your audience…. they connect and relate to the emotion that is expressed through your stories.
+Marketing a service or being successful during an interview is often because you tell your story or stories in a way that connects to your audience…. they connect and relate to the emotion that is expressed through your stories.

 I now have a list …. a new one, since I have several on the go….. of food to try my hand at, some that I would have never really considered until I read this book.